 If your ambition is to be a property investor then you need to ensure that you are properly educated in the business.
 There are four distinct types of property investment education.
 There is self-directed education (reading blogs and articles), there is structured property training that you can do online, there are mentorship schemes you can join and lastly, there are property seminars on all aspects of the industry.

-Of course, I’m not about to start knocking property investment education.
-I’ve written a lot of articles on why the right education is essential to succeeding in property.
+Of course, I'm not about to start knocking property investment education.
+I've written a lot of articles on why the right education is essential to succeeding, in the industry.

 I am however going to try and discourage you from relying on property seminars which I believe can hurt people's potential to become 'millionaire investors' and actually stop them from being able to grow their portfolios as fast as they could otherwise be grown.